 In early 2017, Kaspersky Labs described an unnamed incident where adversaries stored Meterpreter-based malicious code solely in memory.
 The only file system artifacts were legitimate Windows utilities such as sc (to install a malicious service that ran PowerShell) and netsh (to tunnel malicious network traffic).

 Several months later, Matthew Dunwoody at Mandiant described another sophisticated attack that involved fileless malicious code.
-Named POSHSPY, the specimen used Windows Management Instrumentation (WMI) capabilities of the OS to maintain persistence and relied on PowerShell for its payload.
-The specimen had the ability to download executable files, which it would save to the file system.
+Named POSHSPY, the sample used Windows Management Instrumentation (WMI) capabilities of the OS to maintain persistence and relied on PowerShell for its payload.
+The sample could download executable files, which it would save to the file system.
 Matthew concluded that:

 By “living off the land,” this adversary implemented “an extremely discrete backdoor that they can deploy alongside their more conventional and noisier backdoor families, in order to help ensure persistence even after remediation.”

-The incidents above highlighted the powerful capabilities available to intruders even when they rely solely on built-in benign programs to execute malicious payload on the infected systems.
+The incidents above highlighted the powerful capabilities available to intruders, even when they rely solely on built-in benign programs to execute a malicious payload on infected systems.

 Alternatives to Saying “Fileless Malware”

-Sergey Golovanov's 2012 article mentioned above originally used the term fileless malware.
-Interestingly, it has been revised and now uses the term bodiless malware instead.
-Kaspersky Labs experimented with saying bodiless malware as late as 2016, but it seems to have returned to fileless malware in other writeups in 2017.
+Sergey Golovanov’s 2012 article mentioned above originally used the term fileless malware, but it was later revised to say bodiless malware instead.
+Kaspersky Labs experimented with saying bodiless malware as late as 2016, but it returned to fileless malware in 2017.

 Speaking of the terms that didn’t take off… The notion of Advanced Volatile Threat (AVT) gained some buzz in 2013 after, according to Wikipedia, being coined by John Prisco of Triumfant Inc. The short-lived AVT moniker popped up in Byron Acohido’s USA Today article in 2013 in reference to a backdoored version of Apache software.
 According to Pierre-Marc Bureau, who was at ESET at that time, the backdoor left “no traces of compromised hosts on the hard drive other than its modified” web server binary.